Glasgow: War years and regeneration

-Glasgow's contribution to the war effort in World War One

 During the First World War, Glasgow raised 28 new battalions of men.
-By the end of the conflict, approximately 18000 Glaswegian soldiers had been lost.
-As so many men left their jobs to join up. women were employed in shipyards, munitions factories and other industries and contributed a vital servce to the war effort.
-In 1917, this was acknowledged publically when King Geirge V presented an OBE to a munitions worker, Lizzie Robertson, cheered by many other female muitions workers, during a ceremony held in Ibrox Stadium.
+By the end of the conflict, approximately 18,000 Glaswegian soldiers had been lost.
+As so many men left their jobs to join up, women were employed in shipyards, munitions factories and other industries and contributed a vital service to the war effort.
+In 1917, this was acknowledged publicly when King George V presented an OBE to a munitions worker, Lizzie Robertson, who was cheered by many other female munitions workers, during a ceremony held in Ibrox Stadium.
 Women from the city also served with the Scottish Women's Hospitals for Foreign Service; for example, Louisa Jordan, a nurse from Maryhill who was posted to Serbia, and Norah Neilson Gray from Hillhead who served as an orderly in Royaumont.

-Victiria Crosses were awarded to several Glaswegian men during World War One: Private Henry May, Sergeant Robert Downie, Sergeant John Meikle, drummer Walter Potter Ritchie, Company Serjeant Major John Kendrick Skinner, Doctor Harry Ranken, Sergeant James Youill Turnbull and Lieutenant Donald MacKintosh.
+Victoria Crosses were awarded to several Glaswegian men during World War One: Private Henry May, Sergeant Robert Downie, Sergeant John Meikle, drummer Walter Potter Ritchie, Company Serjeant Major John Kendrick Skinner, Doctor Harry Ranken, Sergeant James Youill Turnbull and Lieutenant Donald MacKintosh.

 The 20th century witnessed both decline and renewal in the city.
 After World War I, the city suffered from the impact of the Post–World War I recession and from the later Great Depression, this also led to a rise of radical socialism and the "Red Clydeside" movement.
 The city had recovered by the outbreak of World War II.
 The city saw aerial bombardment by the Luftwaffe during the Clydebank Blitz, during the war, then grew through the post-war boom that lasted through the 1950s.
 By the 1960s, growth of industry in countries like Japan and West Germany, weakened the once pre-eminent position of many of the city's industries.
 As a result of this, Glasgow entered a lengthy period of relative economic decline and rapid de-industrialisation, leading to high unemployment, urban decay, population decline, welfare dependency and poor health for the city's inhabitants.
 There were active attempts at regeneration of the city, when the Glasgow Corporation published its controversial Bruce Report, which set out a comprehensive series of initiatives aimed at turning round the decline of the city.
 The report led to a huge and radical programme of rebuilding and regeneration efforts that started in the mid-1950s and lasted into the late 1970s.
-This involved the mass demolition of the city's infamous slums and their replacement with large suburban housing estates and tower blocks.
+Central to this was the creation of 29 "Comprehensive Development Areas" (CDAs) – which saw total destruction of overcrowded and insanitary tenement housing and the general reduction of population density.
+The displaced communities were either rehoused in new suburban housing estates or in the new towns or in lower density housing "schemes" built within the CDAs themselves which consisted largely of tower blocks.